YannCebron/m68kplugin/docs/features/editor.md

 #### Flip comma

-Swap comma-separated expressions or instruction operands (if valid).
+Swap comma-separated expressions or instruction/directive operands (if valid).
 See also *Code \| Move Element Left/Right* above.

 #### Show Used/Free Registers